 Patients with adrenal crisis require the following

 The first-line hormonal treatment is hydrocortisone.
 As stress dose hydrocortisone has significant mineralocorticoid activity, fludrocortisone (synthetic mineralocorticoid) is usually not required in the acute phase.
 Stress dose hydrocortisone for acute adrenal crisis is 50 mg/m2 to -100 mg/m2, which can be given as a continuous infusion.
-Typical replacement fluid after normal saline bolus is D5 Normal saline.
+Typical replacement fluid after a normal saline bolus is D5 normal saline.
 Beware that if left untreated, adrenal crisis can be fatal.

 In adults, the typical replacement oral dose of hydrocortisone is 10-15 mg/m2/day divided into two to three doses.
 If compliance with frequent dosing is an issue, more potent glucocorticoids can be given less frequently, for example, prednisone qd-bid and dexamethasone qd; however, prednisone and dexamethasone do not have mineralocorticoid activity.

 Also, mineralocorticoids should be replaced in the form of fludrocortisone at 50 micrograms/day to 200 micrograms/day (0.05-0.2 mg/day).
 In the presence of fever, infection, or other illnesses, the dose of hydrocortisone should be doubled to account for stress response.
 This should be tailored according to the degree to stress.
 Identification and treatment of underlying causes such as sepsis are critical for an optimal outcome.